Mark Zuckerberg Sells 12,975 Shares of Meta Platforms, Inc. (NASDAQ:META) Stock

 Meta Platforms Stock Performance

-The business also recently announced a quarterly dividend, which was paid on Friday, December 27th.
-Shareholders of record on Monday, December 16th were paid a $0.50 dividend.
-The ex-dividend date was Monday, December 16th.
-This represents a $2.00 annualized dividend and a dividend yield of 0.33%.
-Meta Platforms’s dividend payout ratio (DPR) is currently 9.42%.
+The business also recently declared a quarterly dividend, which was paid on Friday, December 27th.
+Investors of record on Monday, December 16th were given a dividend of $0.50 per share.
+This represents a $2.00 dividend on an annualized basis and a yield of 0.34%.
+The ex-dividend date of this dividend was Monday, December 16th.
+Meta Platforms’s dividend payout ratio is currently 9.42%.

-Large investors have recently modified their holdings of the stock.
-Fiera Capital Corp lifted its stake in shares of Meta Platforms by 35.1% in the 2nd quarter.
-Fiera Capital Corp now owns 27,272 shares of the social networking company’s stock worth $13,751,000 after acquiring an additional 7,089 shares during the period.
-ANTIPODES PARTNERS Ltd boosted its holdings in Meta Platforms by 3.3% in the 2nd quarter.
-ANTIPODES PARTNERS Ltd now owns 221,329 shares of the social networking company’s stock valued at $111,599,000 after purchasing an additional 7,007 shares in the last quarter.
-Defined Wealth Management LLC increased its position in Meta Platforms by 9.7% during the 2nd quarter.
-Defined Wealth Management LLC now owns 543 shares of the social networking company’s stock worth $274,000 after purchasing an additional 48 shares during the period.
-Childress Capital Advisors LLC raised its stake in shares of Meta Platforms by 2.8% during the 2nd quarter.
-Childress Capital Advisors LLC now owns 7,962 shares of the social networking company’s stock worth $4,015,000 after buying an additional 215 shares in the last quarter.
-Finally, Farmers & Merchants Investments Inc. lifted its holdings in shares of Meta Platforms by 15.3% in the 2nd quarter.
-Farmers & Merchants Investments Inc. now owns 2,242 shares of the social networking company’s stock valued at $1,130,000 after buying an additional 297 shares during the period.
-Hedge funds and other institutional investors own 79.91% of the company’s stock.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in META.
+Geode Capital Management LLC raised its stake in Meta Platforms by 1.5% in the third quarter.
+Geode Capital Management LLC now owns 48,160,608 shares of the social networking company’s stock valued at $27,470,870,000 after purchasing an additional 698,884 shares in the last quarter.
+Jennison Associates LLC increased its holdings in Meta Platforms by 1.9% in the 3rd quarter.
+Jennison Associates LLC now owns 14,440,868 shares of the social networking company’s stock valued at $8,266,531,000 after buying an additional 263,063 shares during the period.
+Charles Schwab Investment Management Inc. raised its position in shares of Meta Platforms by 0.9% in the 3rd quarter.
+Charles Schwab Investment Management Inc. now owns 13,827,565 shares of the social networking company’s stock valued at $7,915,451,000 after buying an additional 118,298 shares in the last quarter.
+International Assets Investment Management LLC lifted its holdings in shares of Meta Platforms by 57,001.5% during the 3rd quarter.
+International Assets Investment Management LLC now owns 9,517,111 shares of the social networking company’s stock worth $5,447,975,000 after acquiring an additional 9,500,444 shares during the period.
+Finally, Dimensional Fund Advisors LP increased its stake in Meta Platforms by 2.8% in the second quarter.
+Dimensional Fund Advisors LP now owns 7,754,450 shares of the social networking company’s stock valued at $3,911,029,000 after acquiring an additional 208,677 shares during the last quarter.
+79.91% of the stock is owned by institutional investors and hedge funds.

-Several research analysts recently weighed in on the company.
-Monness Crespi & Hardt increased their price objective on Meta Platforms from $620.00 to $660.00 and gave the stock a “buy” rating in a research report on Thursday, October 31st.
-Truist Financial raised their price objective on Meta Platforms from $650.00 to $700.00 and gave the stock a “buy” rating in a research report on Tuesday, December 17th.
-Piper Sandler upped their target price on shares of Meta Platforms from $650.00 to $670.00 and gave the company an “overweight” rating in a research report on Tuesday, December 10th.
-Roth Mkm lifted their price target on shares of Meta Platforms from $620.00 to $635.00 and gave the company a “buy” rating in a research report on Thursday, October 31st.
-Finally, Raymond James restated a “strong-buy” rating and issued a $675.00 price objective on shares of Meta Platforms in a report on Monday, November 25th.
-Two investment analysts have rated the stock with a sell rating, four have assigned a hold rating, thirty-five have assigned a buy rating and two have issued a strong buy rating to the company’s stock.
-According to data from MarketBeat, the stock presently has an average rating of “Moderate Buy” and an average target price of $645.80.
+Several research firms have weighed in on META.
+Roth Mkm lifted their target price on Meta Platforms from $620.00 to $635.00 and gave the stock a “buy” rating in a report on Thursday, October 31st.
+Bank of America boosted their price objective on Meta Platforms from $630.00 to $660.00 and gave the company a “buy” rating in a research report on Thursday, October 31st.
+JPMorgan Chase & Co. raised their target price on shares of Meta Platforms from $660.00 to $725.00 and gave the stock an “overweight” rating in a report on Wednesday, December 18th.
+Barclays upped their price target on shares of Meta Platforms from $550.00 to $630.00 and gave the company an “overweight” rating in a report on Thursday, October 31st.
+Finally, Jefferies Financial Group raised their price objective on shares of Meta Platforms from $675.00 to $715.00 and gave the stock a “buy” rating in a report on Monday, January 6th.
+Two investment analysts have rated the stock with a sell rating, four have assigned a hold rating, thirty-five have issued a buy rating and two have issued a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, Meta Platforms currently has an average rating of “Moderate Buy” and an average price target of $650.05.

 Meta Platforms, Inc engages in the development of products that enable people to connect and share with friends and family through mobile devices, personal computers, virtual reality headsets, and wearables worldwide.
 It operates in two segments, Family of Apps and Reality Labs.
 The Family of Apps segment offers Facebook, which enables people to share, discuss, discover, and connect with interests; Instagram, a community for sharing photos, videos, and private messages, as well as feed, stories, reels, video, live, and shops; Messenger, a messaging application for people to connect with friends, family, communities, and businesses across platforms and devices through text, audio, and video calls; and WhatsApp, a messaging application that is used by people and businesses to communicate and transact privately.